Solar Blog & Information | Paradise Energy Solutions

 Written by Andy Schell | June 6, 2019 1:50:30 PM Z

-One of the lesser-known benefits of owning a solar energy system is Solar Renewable Energy Credits (SRECs).
+One of the lesser-known benefits of owning a solar energy system is the ability to generate Solar Renewable Energy Credits (SRECs).
 SRECs may not be a household name, but they can drastically improve the financial returns of owning a solar system, which means putting more money in your pocket.
-They are a great addition to the electric savings and tax benefits you will gain with solar power.
+They are a great addition to the electric savings and tax benefits you will gain with a solar energy investment.

 If you’re new to the world of solar energy, you probably have a lot of questions about Solar Renewable Energy Credits (SRECs).
 What exactly are SRECs?
 How do they work?
 And perhaps most importantly, how much are they worth?
 Don’t worry; this blog post provides all the answers you need and more.

 Solar Renewable Energy Credits (SRECs) come from a program called the Renewable Portfolio Standard (RPS).
 RPS, which is enacted by 36 states in some form or another, is in place to develop the green portfolios of utility companies.
-This is how states meet their energy production goals from renewable energy sources - like New Jersey’s 50% by 2030.
-SRECs are the carve-out of the RPS that forces a percentage of the green energy production required to be fulfilled by solar energy.
+This is how states meet their energy production goals from renewable energy sources, such as New Jersey’s 50% by 2030.
+SRECs are the carve-out of the RPS that forces a percentage of the green energy production to be fulfilled by solar energy.

 The owner of a solar panel system can receive 1 SREC for every 1,000 kilowatt-hours (kWh) or 1 megawatt-hour (MWh) of solar electricity produced by their panels.
 That credit can then be registered and sold - generating additional revenue for the system owner.